 Imagine your dog catching some rays along the French Riviera, chasing a ball along a sun-kissed beach, or living life to the full in the woods surrounding your holiday home.
 In short, you’ll be so pleased that you chose to capture those precious moments forever.

 2. More Time to Bond Together

 We all want to spend more time with our family, and that includes our dogs.
 Believe it or not, your dog feels the same!
 When you’re on holiday you’re spending unlimited amounts of time together, you’ll get to build on your relationship and give them all the love and attention that they deserve.

-You don’t want to have the feeling of missing them by leaving them at home whilst you swan off on your break, and with them by your side you can always ensure they’re getting the best care.
+You don’t want to have the feeling of missing them by leaving them at home whilst you swan off on your break.
+Plus with them by your side you can always ensure they’re getting the best care.

 Whilst many us enjoy relaxing on holiday, perhaps we can sometimes spend a little too long lounging around the pool or drinking cocktails at the hotel bar, instead of exploring the surrounding area.
 However, with a dog in tow, we have a responsibility to make sure they get their exercise, which means daily walks.